john2x/john2x.github.com/blog/_posts/2014-7-26-clojure-destructuring.markdown

 So I decided I'd write a little tutorial/cheatsheet for Clojure destructuring, both as an attempt to really grok it (I absorb stuff more quickly if I write it down), and as future reference for myself and others.

 Below is the whole thing, copied from the original [gist][gist].
 I'm planning on adding more (elaborate) examples and a section for [compojure's own destructuring forms][compojure].
+If you want to bookmark the cheat sheet, I recommend the [gist][gist] since it has proper syntax highlighting and will be updated first.

 [gist]: https://gist.github.com/john2x/e1dca953548bfdfb9844
 [compojure]: https://github.com/weavejester/compojure/wiki/Destructuring-Syntax